 Criterium races – for those who don’t know their pedal from their peleton – are fast, tough, exciting events, where riders compete over a number of laps or within a set time.
 Spectators can gather outside the Town Hall, pick up refreshments, browse stalls and watch serious cyclists get in the zone before they whizz off on the race.
-As well as the 1.4km elite event, the Grand Prix also features regional support races for 3rd and 4th riders.

 Where’s your best tip to see the action?